Serverless Architecture: What Is It, Benefits, Databases and How It Works

 • Scalability – serverless architecture is easy to scale when needed, which is especially great for an unpredicted load.
 In cases when a new feature becomes suddenly popular, the serverless environment provides scale-up and scale-down capabilities automatically.
 So there is no need to worry or prepare upfront.

-Moreover, cloud providers may alert you to out-of-compliance situations, as was the functionality implemented by our team when working on compliance gap analysis and remediation steps for HPE GreenLake, a cloud provider, which manages cloud compliance and cost control in a company’s cloud transformation journey.
+• Security and regulatory compliance – serverless providers are responsible for providing a secure infrastructure that is safe, free from hacking and attacks.
+Additionally, a serverless environment complies with most of the regulatory requirements like GDPR, PCI DSS, HIPPA, etc. Moreover, cloud providers may alert you to out-of-compliance situations, as was the functionality implemented by our team when working on compliance gap analysis and remediation steps for HPE GreenLake, a cloud provider, which manages cloud compliance and cost control in a company’s cloud transformation journey.

 • Focus on UX – serverless or not, infrastructure are not the things your customers care about.
 What they need are great, seamless experience and new features.
 So this is something you should be focusing on, thankfully serverless architecture allows exactly that.